How To Wipe Your Data From Computers and Phones

 Ready to upgrade to a new computer or smartphone?
 In this guest post, Herb Weisbaum and Consumers’ Checkbook offer tips for permanently removing sensitive data before you sell, donate or recycle your old tech devices.

-Editor's note: BECU's Shred and e-Cycle Event is coming up on April 20, 2024, in several western Washington locations.
-We thought it was a good time to revisit this post to help you learn how to remove sensitive information from your unwanted electronics before disposing of them.
+Editor's note: BECU's Shred and e-Cycle Events are coming up on Oct.
+19, in Tukwila, Federal Way and Everett, and Oct.
+26 in Spokane.
+To help you prepare your electronics for e-cycling, we thought this was a good time to revisit how to remove sensitive information from your unwanted electronics.

 Our digital devices are doomed to die or become obsolete.
 But before responsibly parting ways with your old tech, you'll need to make sure you've "wiped" the memory completely.